muhammadabubakar-12/the-wild-oasis/README.md

 # The Wild Oasis

-Main project in Jonas Schmedtmann's Ultimate React Course
+Main project in Jonas Schmedtmann's Ultimate React Course.
+Built with React Query and Supabase.

 # React + Vite